 - 1. This Section applies to: - a.
 Any development or redevelopment proposing activities with the potential to generate a pollutant identified by the U.S. EPA as a potential source of drinking water contamination (Appendix A Washington State Critical Aquifer Recharge Area Guidance Document) or known to be deleterious to the environment or human health; and - b.
-Any development, use or activity within designated critical aquifer recharge areas, which include the entirety of Bainbridge Island outside of Designated Centers. - 2.
+Any development, use or activity within designated critical aquifer recharge areas, which include all parcels within the R-0.4, R-1 and R-2 zoning designations, that qualifies as a regulated use or allowed activity pursuant to BIMC 15.20.040 in accordance with the thresholds in BIMC 15.20.060 Table 1. - 2.
 This Section does not apply to areas located within the city's shoreline jurisdiction, which are regulated by the city's shoreline master program (BIMC 16.12).